Koh Tao Snorkeling: What It’s Like (and Best Tours)

 Best time to snorkel Koh Tao

-You can pretty well snorkel and dive Koh Tao 10 months of the year (avoiding the monsoon season of November and December).
+You can pretty well snorkel and dive around Koh Tao for most of the year, except during the monsoon months of November and December.

 We stayed at Sensi Paradise Beach Resort, a beachfront bungalow resort with a cool hippie-chic vibe.